 Things to do at Lake Burrumbeet

-This is a nice location to take the family.
-There is a 6-kilometre walking track around the lake and open areas which make nice picnic grounds and camping.
+Lake Burrumbeet is a nice location to take the family.
+There is 6-kilometre walking track around the lake and open areas which make nice picnic grounds and camping.
 There is lots of active birdlife such as pelicans and eagles which can be spotted along your walk.
 Depending on the water depth you can also choose to take a boat or kayak on the lake.
-Close by is a caravan park and camping is permitted around the lake.
+Close by is the Lake Burrumbeet Caravan Park and camping is permitted around the lake.
 The lake is 20 kilometres away from the township of Ballarat which has local attractions including market, adventure playground, Lake Wendouree, Ballarat Botanic Gardens, Sovereign Hill and much more.

 In Lake Burrumbeet you can catch carp, trout, redfin, roach and eels.
-Carp is going to be your primary species of choice here, therefore, we would highly recommend using worms, corn, bread and maggots.
-Click here to see our detailed guide on How to catch carp in Victoria.
+However, carp will be your primary species of choice as they are in big numbers in this lake.
+We recommend you read our detailed guide on How to catch carp in Victoria.
 Standard baits such as corn, bread, maggots work great for carp. it’s a very shallow water system in most areas so a simple running sinker rig with a pea-size sinker works great in this area.
 So, does suspending the same baits with a float.
 We have also fished well using unweighted baits.

 Most freshwater species have a tendency to feed more aggressively at Dawn and Dusk.
 We like to target carp on sundown particularity in the warmer months.
 This is when you might see carp swimming along the edges or jumping out of the water around.
-This alinged in September-November which is their spawning season.
-European Carp must not be returned to the water at Cherry Lake.
-Always carry your Victorian fishing license, Vehicle access only in approved areas, Certain areas of Cherry Lake are zoned of for no fishing due to drop nets to control the carp numbers.
+This aligned in September-November which is their spawning season.
+European Carp must not be returned to the water.

 When targeting freshwater species such as trout and redfin we recommend fishing with a light spinning rod.
 This will make the experience more enjoyable and improve your catch rates.
 We suggest a 1-3 or 2-4 kilo fishing rod.
 Coupled with a 2000, 2500 or 3000 size reel that’s been spooled with a decent quality braid between 4-8 pound.
 Then finished with roughly a rod length of a quality fluorocarbon leader.
 If you plan to fish with bait from the banks then good options include powerbait in bright colours, worms, maggots, live minnows and mudeye.
 Either on a light running sinker rig, paternoster rig or suspended from a float.